 - Preheat the oven to 375 °F.

-- Line a 15 by 10 by 1-inch jelly roll sheet with parchment paper, sprayed with nonstick cooking spray.
+- Line a 15” x 10” x 1” jelly roll sheet with parchment paper, sprayed with nonstick cooking spray.

-- In a separate bowl, beat the egg yolks, granulated sugar and brown sugar until very thick.
-Add the pumpkin to the egg mixture and combine at a low speed until incorporated.
-Add the muffin mixture and beat on low speed 2 min.
+- In a medium bowl, separate the egg whites and set in a medium bowl.
+Beat together egg yolks, granulated sugar and brown sugar until very thick.
+Add the pumpkin puree to the egg mixture and combine at a low speed until incorporated.
+Add ¾ c. pumpkin roll mixture and beat on low speed 2 min.

 - In a separate bowl, beat the egg whites and salt until stiff but not dry.
 Fold into the cake batter until most of the white streaks are gone.